johnkoshy/CRUD_API_with_Django_Rest_Framework/README.md

 To run the app, open vs code and type in terminal: python manage.py runserver

-open any browser and visit the below link to see the admin panel:
+Open any browser and visit the below link to see the admin panel:

 http://127.0.0.1:8000/admin

-please login with the credentials:
+Please login with the credentials:

 username: john2

 password: mathew9

 To see the items list: